Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: The auction algorithm

 \subsection{Analysis}

+We start with a high-level overview of the analysis.
+Lemma~\ref{lem:invariants} verifies that all invariants~\ref{prop:price-inc}--\ref{prop:pay} are maintained.
+Lemma~\ref{lem:minprice} shows that the minimum price remains $p_j=1$ throughout.
+Note that---in accordance with invariant \ref{prop:fully-sold}---it suffices to show that $w_j>0$ for some good $j$ holds at any point.
+In other words, the algorithm terminates if all goods are fully sold.

+Lemma~\ref{lemma:roundsInIteration} is the key argument in the running time bound: it shows that the number of rounds between two calls to \pRaisePrice{} is bounded by $2/\epsilon$.
+The idea is that as long as the market prices do not increase, the total budget $(\sum_{i=1}^n b_i)$ remains the same, while the total money spent on the goods is increasing due to outbidding.
+In every outbid, an agent pays more by a factor $(1+\epsilon)$ for the goods they purchase.
+Thus, in $n$ consecutive steps the total surplus decreases approximately by a factor $(1+\epsilon)$.
+This eventually leads to either a market price increase or reaches an approximate equilibrium.

-For the correctness of the algorithm, we need to show that all invariants are maintained. \begin{lemma} If all agents have WGS demand systems, then the invariants \eqref{prop:low-high}-\eqref{prop:pay} are maintained throughout the algorithm. \end{lemma} \begin{proof} \begin{description} \item[~\eqref{prop:low-high}] We always sell the goods at either price $p_j$ or at price $(1+\epsilon) p_j$.
-Moreover, at the end of the step if we have a good with $w_j + l_j = 0$, we increase its price and set $l_j = e_j$ and hence, $w_j + l_j > 0$ holds again. \item[~\eqref{prop:non-dec}] Once a part of some good is sold to some agent, it remains being sold to the agents until the end of the algorithm.
-This is guaranteed by property \eqref{cond:still-buy} of the procedure \pFindNewPrices{}, and the fact that $c^{(i)}_j$ may only decrease if another $c^{(k)}_j$ increases by the same amount.
-Prices can be increased only for goods with $w_j+l_j=0$.
-Consequently, a good with $w_j>0$ must still be at the initial price $p_j=1$. \item[~\eqref{prop:dominate}] Suppose these properties hold for every agent before a step of agent $i$. {The requirements~\eqref{cond:still-buy} and \eqref{cond:higher-price} guarantee that $c^{(i)}$ is dominated by a bundle $x^{(i)}\in D_i(p^{(i)}, b_i)$ and prices satisfy $p\le p^{(i)}\le (1+\epsilon)p$, for each agent $i$.}
+\begin{lemma} If all agents have WGS demand systems, then the invariants \ref{prop:price-inc}-\ref{prop:pay} hold after every step. \end{lemma} \begin{proof} \begin{description} \item[~\ref{prop:price-inc}] This is immediate. \item[~\ref{prop:fully-sold}] The algorithm maintains $e_j=w_j+l_j+h_j$ for all goods $j=1,2,\ldots,m$.
+Further, $w_j,l_j,h_j\ge 0$.
+The amount sold is $l_j+h_j\le e_j$, hence, no good is oversold.
+The amount $w_j$ is monotone decreasing throughout.
+This is guaranteed by property \ref{cond:still-buy} of the procedure \pFindNewPrices{}, and the fact that $c^{(i)}_j$ may only decrease if another $c^{(k)}_j$ increases by the same amount.
+Thus, if $w_j=0$ at any point of the algorithm, good $j$ remains fully sold in all remaining steps.
+Note that the market price $p_j$ is first increased from the initial value $p_j=1$ once $w_j=l_j=0$. \item[~\ref{prop:individual}] The budgets are updated in \pRaisePrice{}, adding $\epsilon p_j e^{(i)}_j$ to $b_i$ when the price $p_j$ increases to $(1+\epsilon)p_j$.
+Thus, we maintain $b_i = \pr{p}{e^{(i)}}$.
+The bounds $p\le p^{(i)}\le (1+\epsilon)p$ are immediate from condition~\ref{cond:higher-price} in \pFindNewPrices{} and in the procedure \pRaisePrice{}. \item[~\ref{prop:dominate}] Suppose these properties hold for every agent before a step of agent $i$.
+The requirements~\ref{cond:still-buy} and \ref{cond:higher-price} guarantee that $c^{(i)}$ is dominated by a bundle $x^{(i)}\in D_i(p^{(i)}, b_i)$ and prices satisfy $p\le p^{(i)}\le (1+\epsilon)p$, for each agent $i$.
+Moreover, if the budget $b_i$ is increased in line~\ref{budgetUpdate}, the invariant remains true by the WGS property.